Cravenius/frequent-itemset-mining-web-app/README.md

 - Flask
 - Material Design Bootstrap 5

+For demo only:
+- Currently im only implemented the apriori algorithm

 To-do list:
-- preprocess the input csv file
-- pass to algorithms
+- using other mining algorithms
+- generate rules
-- show mining as multiple datatables
+- generate multiple datatables (result from different algorithm)